bryal/Helion/README.md

 Notes about config sections:

-* `Device`: This mostly applies to the Raspberry Pi.
-Nothing is read.
+* `Device`: `Output` is serial port to use, e.g. "COM2" on windows. `Baudrate` is rate to use when sending pixel buffer to Arduino, LEDstream expects this to be 115200. `Type` is not read, but must be one where `Output` and `Baudrate` fields exist.

 * `Construction`: Led placement.
 Everything is read.

 * `Image Process`: Led capture areas.
 Blackborder stuff not read.

-* `Frame Grabber`: **REQUIRED**.
-Width and height decides to what resolution frame is resized when analyzing colors, smaller is faster.
-Interval decides frame limit.
+* `Frame Grabber`: **REQUIRED**. `Width` and `Height` decides to what resolution frame is resized when analyzing colors, smaller is faster.
+If either is 0, use native resolution. `Interval` decides frame limit.
 1/interval = FPS.
 20ms (50fps) is good default.

 # Building
 Dependencies: